 - Adults: $185 full weekend; $85 Saturday or Sunday; $65 Friday.

 - Students and Seniors (65+): $135 full weekend; $70 Saturday or Sunday; $55 Friday.

 - Youth (ages 13-18): $75 weekend; $55 Saturday or Sunday; $45 Friday.

 - Children (12 and under): free when accompanied by a paying adult.

 Tickets can also be purchased in advance for a $5-$30 discount, either online or at a number of retail outlets around Vancouver.

-Early bird tickets could be purchased up until May 11, 2018.
-If you bought tickets online between May 12 and July 13 you also saved between $5 and $15 over gate prices, which was great, but not as much of a savings as purchasing before May 11.
+Early bird tickets could be purchased up until May 10, 2019.
+If you bought tickets online between May 11 and July 18 you also saved between $5 and $15 over gate prices.

 Check out the Festival Website for further information.

 For ticket information or to buy your pass click VFMF Tickets.

 Who performs at Vancouver Folk Fest?
 Below is the list of some of the performers and what day they performed on in 2019.